- Ultimate and Enterprise editions

-Kibana allows you to visualize and explore all data indexed by our analytics data warehouse.
-Each organization only has access to the subset of its own data.
-There is an almost endless number of queries that can be visualized using Kibana.
+Memsource users are able to visualize data from their accounts through Kibana, an open-source data visualization workbench.
+Kibana allows you to visualize and explore all data indexed by our analytics data warehouse, and there is an almost endless number of queries that can be visualized using Kibana.

 - Project creation date, last modification, created by, last modified by, source language, target languages, project settings, client, domain, subdomain, business unit, project status, due date, etc.